Duran914/test-framework/README.md

 ```
 * Accepts two arguments of the following
   * name of the select field as a key and a list of selector and option as values.
-  * select_by accepts a argument of text or value and will search for that option; "value" is the default.
+  * select_by accepts a argument of text or value and will scrape the dom based that option; "value" is the default.

 #